Our mission is to preserve and enhance the visual character and scenic beauty of America.

-We are the only national nonprofit that helps citizens safeguard the scenic qualities of America’s roadways, countryside and communities.
+We are the only national nonprofit that helps citizens safeguard our America’s scenic qualities.
+We are a 501(c)(3) that advocates for a Scenic America for all people and communities.

 Scenic America believes all communities possess scenic assets.
 Scenic conservation occurs with: